 The PIHP approves ISPs following a process approved by the DHB, the State Medicaid agency.
-The Tailored Care Manager/Care Coordinator developing the plan is in a separate unit from the individuals authorizing the plan if employed by the PIHP.
+The care coordinators / Care Manager developing the plan are employed by the PIHP in a separate unit from the individuals authorizing the plan.
 ISP approval occurs locally at the PIHP.
 DHB authorizes the PIHP to approve ISPs through routine monitoring of the plan of care approval process.
 DHB may revoke approval authority if it determines that the PIHP is not in compliance with the waiver requirements.
 In the case of a revocation, the plan of care approval would be carried out by DHB or DHB designee.